 The Yakutian Laika has a very affectionate personality, especially with its own family (including respectful children).
 However, these dogs may be wary of strangers initially until they get to know them or understand that they are welcome.
 They're protective of their owners and eager to please, which also makes them trainable as long as lessons are consistent, positive, and mentally stimulating.

 This breed has a high prey drive, so shouldn’t be trusted with small pets, though it can learn to live peacefully with a family cat.
 It's best to introduce your Yakutian Laika to cats early on to help it keep a friendly temperament toward them throughout its life.

 History of the Yakutian Laika

-The Yakutian Laika is an ancient dog breed that was bred by aboriginal people living in North-East Russia at least since the 1600s, but possibly for thousands of years.
-It was loosely bred for centuries, but by the end of the 20th century, the breed’s numbers dwindled to dangerously low levels, putting it at risk of disappearing forever.
-A group of Russian breeders passionate about the breed revived it in the late 1990s, using the first breed standard developed for the “North-East Sled Dog,” which was written in 1958.
-In 2004, the breed was accepted by the Russian Kynological Federation.
+The Yakutian Laika is an ancient dog breed that was bred by aboriginal people living in Northeast Russia at least since the 1600s, but possibly for thousands of years.
+It was loosely bred for centuries, but its numbers dwindled to dangerously low levels by the end of the 1900s, which put it at risk of disappearing forever.
+A group of Russian breeders passionate about the Yakutian Laika revived the breed in the late 1990s.
+The breed was repopulated using the first breed standard developed for the “North-East Sled Dog,” which was written in 1958.
+In 2004, the Yakutian Laika was accepted by the Russian Kynological Federation.

 Yakutian Laika Care